Wednesday, January 27, 2016

 You see, I had some clear, empty glass ornament balls in the closet waiting to become something, and I’ve had an idea on the back burner for awhile, and I finally got a chance to try it out.

 I got out some of my papermaking/collage “fodder” and played and played and played.
 I realized before going in that I would need some elements with some body to them.
 Just putting in glitter wasn’t going to work.
 It would just fall to the bottom.
+I had gravity to deal with, after all.

 Fortunately, I have a lot of curling ribbon, tulle, excelsior, and other fun things to stuff in these balls.
 Once you have a few things stuffed inside that can hold their own, you can add some things like metallic threads or angelina or glitter that would normally sink to the bottom.
 With the other elements added first, you can hope that things will kinda catch on each other and stay aloft.
 (A little bit, anyway.)